nol13/fuzzball.js/README.md

 ```

-**Less simple:** array of objects, or object in form of {key: object}, with processor function + options
+**Less simple:** array of objects, or object in form of {key: choice}, with processor function + options

 Processor function takes a choice and returns the string which will be used for scoring.
+Each choice can be a string or an object, as long as the processor function can accept it and return a string.
 Default scorer is ratio.
 ```js
 var query = "126abzx";
 var choices = [{id: 345, modelnumber: "123abc"},{id: 346, modelnumber: "123efg"},{id: 347, modelnumber: "456abdzx"}];